Unlikely Private Eyes (No, Really...)

 The former Picket Fences star (and ex-Mrs. Jim Carrey) played a down-home private eye in the 2004 Lifetime movie Caught in the Act.

-Leary played a bitter, drunken piano player who teams up with a P.I. buddy to put the squeeze on a wealthy businessman in Love Walked In, a 1998 straight-to-video little B-noir.
+Leary played a bitter, drunken piano player who teams up with a P.I. buddy to put the squeeze on a wealthy businessman in Love Walked In, a 1998 straight-to-video little B-noir that has its moments.

 Yeah, Martin played Donald Hamilton's Matt Helm four times in the movies, and maybe you can make some sort of case for Helm being a private eye of sorts in those films, but I won't.